coleifer/peewee/docs/peewee/crdb.rst

 CRDB APIs
 ^^^^^^^^^

-.. py:class:: CockroachDatabase(database, **kwargs)
+.. class:: CockroachDatabase(database, **kwargs)

-    CockroachDB implementation, based on the :py:class:`PostgresqlDatabase` and using the ``psycopg2`` driver.
+    CockroachDB implementation, based on the :class:`PostgresqlDatabase` and using the ``psycopg2`` driver.

     Additional keyword arguments are passed to the psycopg2 connection